-Besides being a great spot to discover the legend of Dracula, the infamous vampire lord, Bran offers countless opportunities for activities that can be performed.
-4 kilometers away from the rustic village you will find the Zănoaga Ski Slopes, a rather recent touristic attraction.
+Besides being a great spot to discover the Dracula legend of the infamous vampire lord, Bran offers countless opportunities for activities that can be performed.
+Four kilometers away from the rustic village, you will find the Zănoaga Ski Slopes, a rather new touristic attraction.
 The ski slope has three tracks - a 650m long track of medium difficulty, a 700m long track of high difficulty, and a track for beginners.
 The low and medium difficulty tracks are equipped with chairlifts and floodlights.
 At the base of the ski slope, you can find an equipment rental center and a first-aid center.

-Since Bran is located between the Piatra Craiului National Park and the Bucegi Natural Park, the village is the perfect departure location for several hiking trails.
-You can choose to explore the beautiful Bucegi Park filled with beech forests, bushes, and alpine rivers, or wander into the wilderness of the Piatra Craiului National Park, rich in wildlife and numerous challenging hikes and climbing routes.
+Since Bran is located between Piatra Craiului National Park and Bucegi Natural Park, the village is the perfect departure location for several hiking trails.
+You can choose to explore the beautiful Bucegi Park that is filled with beech forests, greeneries, and alpine rivers.
+Or you can wander into the wilderness of the Piatra Craiului National Park, rich in wildlife and numerous challenging hikes and climbing routes.

 Piatra Craiului National Park

-The area surrounding Bran is a mountain biking heaven, filled with tracks of all difficulties that stretch across magnificent landscapes and that pass through rustic mountain villages.
-So, whether you're looking for an adrenaline-filled ride through the mountain tracks, or you just want to ride through the plains and meet some of the locals, Bran is a great choice.
+Bran's surrounding area is a mountain biking heaven.
+It is filled with tracks of diverse difficulties that stretches across magnificent landscapes.
+These biking tracks pass through numerous rustic mountain villages as well.
+So, whether you're looking for an adrenaline-filled ride through the mountain tracks, or you want to ride through the plains and meet some of the locals, Bran is a great choice.

 Reaching Bran is quite easy, with buses being available from Brașov's main bus terminal every 30 minutes, and it also easily reachable by car.
-As for accommodation, our top choice is the Brătescu Mansion, an authentic Romanian mansion located less than 1 kilometer away from Dracula's Castle.
-The Brătescu Mansion also offers a large range of delicious cuisine, from bio meals to traditional Romanian dishes, which are best paired with one of their special wines.
+As for accommodation, our top choice is the Brătescu Mansion, an authentic Romanian mansion located less than one kilometer away from Dracula's Castle.
+The Brătescu Mansion also offers an extensive range of delicious cuisine, from bio meals to traditional Romanian dishes, which are best paired with one of their exceptional wines.
 In Bran you will also find several supermarkets and ATMs, so you don't worry about a thing.

 If you want to find out more specific info about Bran Castle, such as visiting hours & admission fees, head over to their official website.